R411 Program Reviews

 - Support costs

 - Evidence of ongoing and systemic documentation of student learning in courses, programs and degrees

 - Evidence the assessment data are collected, analyzed and used for improvements

 - Strengths, weaknesses, and recommendations

 The Review Committee will consist of at least two out of state external reviewers with expertise in the discipline and one internal reviewer not affiliated with the program.
-The department head will forward recommendations of review committee members to the Provost Office for approval.
+The department head will forward recommendations of review committee members to the Office of the Provost & Chief Academic Officer for approval.
 Review committee members will not have close personal or working ties to department faculty members.

 Review Committee Responsibilities: